ethanancell/math4610/tasks_source/task_sheet_6/task10.md

 # Tasksheet 6 - Task 10

-I discovered that even though diagonally dominant matrices will always converge, the true condition that needs to be met for the matrix to converge is that the magnitude of the largest eigenvalue of "M" must be less than one, where ```M=D^-1(A-D)```, and it just so happens that all diagonally dominant matrices fulfill this condition.
-I also learned in this article that iterative methods for solutions to linear systems are typically reserved to large matrices, especially sparse matrices.
-I also learned that there are some systems of equations where Jacobi iteration will converge, but Gauss-Seidel will not.
+I found an application of Gauss-Seidel solving in sound transmission problems.
+Differential equations modeling coupled systems for sound transmission are particularly useful to solve with Gauss-Seidel, because it handles weakly coupled systems with just a few iterations and will also natively handle strongly coupled systems.
+The author also provides a physical interpretation of the convergence condition (maximum eigenvalue of iteration matrix less than one), so it is interesting to see an analytic condition show up in physical reality as well.

-My source is found [here.](http://mathfaculty.fullerton.edu/mathews/n2003/GaussSeidelMod.html)
+My source is found [here.](https://core.ac.uk/download/pdf/41781830.pdf)